CardinalNow/TerraformWorkshop/challenges/09-privatemoduleregistry/README.md

 ### Consume Modules

-Create a new workspace just like in the previous Challenge, except this time select the working directory of "app-dev-module" that will reference your the modules you just added.
+Create a new workspace just like in the previous Challenge, except this time enter the working directory of "app-dev-modules" that will reference your the modules you just added.

 ![](../../img/2018-05-10-17-40-35.png)

 ### Configure Variables

-Set a the Terraform Variables:
+Set the Terraform Variables:

 - 'name' - A unique environment name such as `devmodules`
 - 'location' - An Azure region such as `eastus` or `centralus`